sj-omscs/6210-exam-1/Exam.md

 ---

-4K page size means 12 bits for the offset, and 20 bits for the index
+4K page size means 12 bits for the offset, and (32 - 12) = 20 bits for the index

 Answer is 2^20 * 5, because there are four processes plus the OS.

-__TODO__

 ## 2.e (Full virtualization) (4 points)